nodatime/nodatime.org/src/NodaTime.Web/Markdown/developer/building.md

 ## Visual Studio (Windows)

-Noda Time is developed on Visual Studio 2019.
-All editions of Visual Studio 2019, including the community edition, should be able to build Noda Time, so long as you also have the .NET Core SDK installed.
-We periodically update the version of the .NET Core SDK that we build with, typically to the latest Long Term Support (LTS) version, but occasionally a more recent version in order to use the latest C# features.
+Noda Time is developed on Visual Studio 2022.
+All editions of Visual Studio 2022, including the community edition, should be able to build Noda Time, so long as you also have the .NET SDK installed.
+We periodically update the version of the .NET SDK that we build with, typically to the latest Long Term Support (LTS) version, but occasionally a more recent version in order to use the latest C# features.
 See the [root global.json